JSN190/MultiredditNav/README.md

 ### Browser Extension

 This userscript is also available in the form of a WebExtensions API addon, natively supported by both modern versions of Chromium/Chrome and Firefox based browsers.
-While there is a built .zip available, there currently isn't a signed .xpi available yet - this will be available very shortly.
+Firefox users can install it [https://addons.mozilla.org/en-GB/firefox/addon/multiredditnav/] from the Firefox Add-ons site.

 ## Building
 To compile the source code into the appropriate medium for your target, install the project dependencies